bl4de/security-tools/diggit/README.md

 where:

 - -u is remote path, where .git folder exists
-- -t is path to local folder with dummy Git repository
+- -t is path to local folder with dummy Git repository and where blob content (files) are saved with their real names
 - -o is a hash of particular Git object to download

 Dummy Git repository can be made by command _init_: